cknd/stackprinter/README.md

-# More talkative tracebacks
+# More talkative crash logs

 This prints tracebacks / call stacks with code context and the values of nearby variables.
-It answers most of the questions I'd ask an interactive debugger: Where in the code were we, what's in the relevant local variables, and why was _that_ function called with _those_ arguments.
+It answers most of the questions I'd ask an interactive debugger: Where in the code did it happen, what's in the relevant local variables, and why was _that_ function called with _those_ arguments.

-It's not a fully grown [error monitoring system](https://sentry.io/welcome/), just a more helpful version of Python's built-in crash message.
-I like to use it in that role even when I have a real debugger.
-But mostly, it helps me sleep when my code runs somewhere where the only debugging tool is a log file.
+It's not a fully-grown [error monitoring system](https://sentry.io/welcome/), just a more helpful version of Python's built-in crash message.
+I sometimes use it locally instead of a debugger, but mostly it helps me sleep when my code runs somewhere where the only debug tool is a log file.

 ```bash
 pip install stackprinter